Prospective Students

 The Flight Option

-Some applicants to the CAM program have already completed some pilot training.
-In this situation, your previous flight experience will be evaluated on an individual basis.
+Some applicants to the CAM program may have already completed some pilot training, your previous flight experience will be evaluated on an individual basis.
 It is possible that appropriate credit will be applied towards the flight training component of the program.
-Such credit is granted at the discretion of the Chair of the DAN Department of Management & Organizational Studies and the co-ordinator of the flight school.
+Such credit is granted at the discretion of the Director of the Commercial Aviation Management program and the flight school.

 A Commercial Aviation Management Student taking the Flight Option will graduate with the following credentials: